JuliaDynamics/RecurrenceAnalysis.jl/README.md

 Note: In order to keep the functions simpler and avoid confusion with the scaling of the distances, there is no option to normalize the input, although that is a customary procedure in RQA.
 This can be done *prior* to using the functions of this package.

 The function `rqa` also accepts all those keyword arguments, which are passed down to the corresponding elementary functions.
-That function also accepts specific values for the Theiler window and the minimum length of recurrent structures, which are applied only in the calculation of some parameters:
+That function also accepts other keyword arguments for the Theiler window and the minimum length of recurrent structures, which are applied only in the calculation of some parameters:

 * `theilerdiag` overrides `theiler` in the calculation of parameters related to diagonal structures, i.e. DET, L, Lmax, DIV, ENT and TND.
 * `theilervert` overrides `theiler` in the calculation of parameters related to vertical structures, i.e. LAM, TT and Vmax.
 * `lmindiag` overrides `lmin` in the calculation of parameters related to diagonal structures.
 * `lminvert` overrides `vmin` in the calculation of parameters related to vertical structures.

+### Comparison with other RQA software packages

+After version 0.2.0 some RQA methods and the defaults of their options have been changed to make their results comparable with those provided by other software packages.
+Look at the [News](NEWS.md) of this package for details.

 ## Auxiliary functions